Contact us or call 913-971-8700 if you want to apply or visit as a guest speaker.

 Each year, Teen Council has the opportunity to develop new goals.
 Councilmembers have…

-published a Teen Resource Directory, including entertainment and recreation as well as resources for teens dealing with physical, emotional, and mental health issues, abuse, addiction, and other challenges.
+Published a Teen Resource Directory, including entertainment and recreation as well as resources for abuse, addiction, and other challenges.